VaibhavSharma273/YMarket/README.md

 ### Frontend

-We're using `jest` to create tests.
+We are using `jest` to create tests.
 In each directory that contains files that need to be tested, there should be a `__tests__` folder, and possibly a `__snapshots__` sub-folder.
-So far, we've written a few basic unittests that check if a screen's contents have loaded and snapshot tests for the authorization screens.
+So far, we have written a few basic unittests that check if a screen's contents have loaded and snapshot tests for the authorization screens.

 To run the tests, type `yarn test` into the terminal.

+### Backend

+We are using the `APITestCase` class from Django's REST framework.
+This class mirrors the existing Django test case classes, but it uses `APIClient` instead of Django's default `Client`.
+For each feature implemented, there should be a `tests.py` file in the appropriate feature subdirectory.
+Currently, there are unit tests for the post API in `/posts/tests.py` and for the user authentication system API in `/users/tests.py`.
+Because our post API requires authentication by nature, there is integration testing between the authentication system and the post API.

+To run the tests, type `python manage.py test` into the terminal.